 However, there are two opportunities I can shed some light on.

-One is a “$3 stock” Alex has been teasing for a while now, and I was able to uncover what that stock is by looking into the clues he shares in one of his presentations.
+One is a so-called “single stock retirement play” Alex has been teasing for a while now, and I was able to uncover what that stock is by looking into the clues he shares in one of his presentations.
 You can get the full details on the company I think it is and why, including the ticker, in the article I just linked to.

 Another stock Alex Green is interested in is a “$5 Private Aviation Superstock.”
 I came across this one by accident while researching The Insider Alert.
 In short, Alex talks about a $5 stock he’s bullish on in the private aviation industry, and he says it could be his top stock pick for 2022.